 Sumeeth Evans, vice president of information technology for Pedcor Companies, based in Carmel, Ind., noticed guidance is unlike what it was in the past.
 Microsoft has been "softer" in its approach to enterprises, he said.

 For instance, Microsoft extended lifecycle support for Windows Phone from 18 to 36 months to accommodate IT's requirements for supporting these devices within an organization for a longer time.
-Microsoft will also make the Windows
+Microsoft will also make the Windows Phone enterprise pack available in the first half of next year.

 Microsoft's new mobile enterprise strategy